KohaILS/koha-manual-zh-cn/source/cataloging.rst

 of the items/holdings from both bib records, and the second record will be deleted.

-    **Important**

-    It is important to rebuild your zebra index immediately after merging records.
-If a search is performed for a record which has been deleted Koha will present the patrons with an error in the OPAC.

     **Note**

     If you would like you can also use the :ref:`Lists <lists-opac-label>` tool for